ZHCSOFT/Linux-Initialize-and-Setting/Ubuntu/Install_Jetson_Inference.md

 sudo make install
 ```

-## Download models and install
+## Download remaining modules
 Since URL [https://nvidia.box.com/] was blocked by GFW, for Chinese user, you should manually download models via VPN or other service.<br>
+Assume we can access [https://nvidia.box.com/]
+### Download models and config
 Download such large quantity of files results to termination, too.
-So download and install models independently is recommand.<br>
+So download and install models independently is recommand.
-Assume we can access [https://nvidia.box.com/]
 ```
 cd ~/Downloads/jetson-inference/tools/
 sh ./download-models.sh